goatgirl86/15_R_MechaCar_Statistical_Analysis/README.md

 ### T-Test Conclusions
 1. All Lot Numbers: With a p-value of 0.06 (greater than 0.05) the test suggests there is no statistical difference in the PSI between vehicles.
-We cannot reject the null hypothesis that differences in PSI are due to random chance.
+Differences in PSI are likely due to random chance.
 2. Lot 1: With a p-value of 1 (greater than 0.05) the test suggests there is no statistical difference in the PSI between vehicles.
-We cannot reject the null hypothesis that differences in PSI are due to random chance.
+Differences in PSI are likely due to random chance.
 3. Lot 2: With a p-value of 0.6072 (greater than 0.05) the test suggests there is no statistical difference in the PSI between vehicles.
-We cannot reject the null hypothesis that differences in PSI are due to random chance.
+Differences in PSI are likely due to random chance.
 4. Lot 3: With a p-value of 0.04168 (less than 0.05) the test suggests there is a statistical difference in the PSI between vehicles.
-We can reject the null hypothesis and accept the alternative hypothesis that differences in PSI are not due to random chance.
+We can reject the null hypothesis and accept the alternative hypothesis that differences in PSI are NOT due to random chance.
 5. Knowing that Lot 3 failed the Suspension Coil Variance Test and also has statistical differences in its PSI, I would suggest that AutosRUs stop production on Lot 3 and ensure safety testing is done prior to releasing any Lot 3 vehicles for sale to consumers.